plotly/plotly.py/doc/python/colorscales.md

     v4upgrade: true
 ---

+### Built-In Colorscales

+Plotly comes with a large number of [Built-in Continuous Colorscales](/python/builtin-colorscales/).

-### Predefined colorscales in Plotly Express
+### Using Built-In Colorscales in Plotly Express

-A collection of predefined sequential colorscales is provided in the `plotly.express.colors.sequential` module.

 Here is an example that creates a scatter plot using Plotly Express, with points colored using the Viridis colorscale.